EvanCheng-dev/Autonomous-Robot-Navigation-with-MDP/README.md

 - **Main.m**: Initializes the environment, runs Value Iteration, and simulates the robot’s navigation based on the computed policy.

 ## Usage
-1. Clone the repository:
+1. Clone the repository: 'git clone <repository-url>'
-'''sh
-git clone <repository-url>
-'''
 2. Open the project in MATLAB and navigate to the project directory.
-3. Run the main script:
+3. Run the main script: 'Main'
-'''sh
-Main
-'''

 ## Results